msemtd/pitrain-node/README.md

 Using nodejs, express, jade/pug, JQuery, Ajax, etc.

 * The /pi page allows user to grab digits of pi in blocks of 10 from the first 10000 digits
-* the /scandig page allows the user to scan the CMU phonetic dictionary for words that appear as major digit sequences within a block of digits.
+* The /scandig page allows the user to scan the CMU phonetic dictionary for words that appear as major digit sequences within a block of digits.
 Data is grabbed with Ajax and stuffed in a JQuery DataTables table.
+* There are other hidden routes for testing purposes!

 ## How it works